BrandonTang89/bdd_engine/README.md

 source <filename>
 ```

-Loads the entire file into memory, scans it, parses it and executes it.
+Loads the entire file into memory, scans it, parses it, and executes it.
 The file is expected to be a valid script.

 The filename should only consist of the following characters: